Friday 15 November saw the biggest QMUCU branch meeting in many years, in anticipation of the forthcoming industrial action.

 Pickets and Teach Out Programme

-We ask all members to join our picket lines for at least two of the eight strike days, and ideally all eight days if you can.
-Please sign up for particular days here:
+We ask all members to join our picket lines for at least six of the fourteen strike days, and ideally all fourteen days if you can.

 Members normally based at other campuses should volunteer to attend pickets at our two main campuses, so we can maintain solid picket lines at all times.